Terms of Business

 When is VAT payable?

-- We will always endeavour to provide you with guidance in advance, however depending on the outcome of our recommendations this may not always be possible and we reserve the right to pursue VAT at a later date if it becomes due.
+We will always endeavour to provide you with guidance in advance, currently we are not VAT registered so no VAT will be charged.
+We reserve the right to pursue VAT at a later date if it becomes due.

 Appendix 1: Services and Fee StructureRead Appendix 1: Services and Fee Structure